Little Big Town Hits The ACM Awards Stage With Gorgeous Rendition Of ‘Rocket Man’ & Laser Show

 Setting the stage, the foursome started their song in the dark with spotlights over each performer.
 When the lights turned on, the group had a stunning blue laser show going on behind them.
 Their backdrop was appropriately a space scene.
 And while there was no dancing from the band, we love how the four stood in a row each with their own individual mic stands.
 The display was simple yet powerful.

 But not only did the band sound great, they also looked fantastic, as their performance ensembles were spot-on as a group.
 Kimberly wowed in a green glittery suit while Phillip had on a glittery suit jacket of his own.
-Meanwhile, Jimi sported a black a black blazer emblazoned with silver metallic stars — totally on theme with their song, btw!
+Meanwhile, Jimi sported a black blazer emblazoned with silver metallic stars — totally on theme with their song, btw!
 And last but not least, Karen stood out from the rest in black and white fur with super tall boots.
+SO stylish!

 @littlebigtown great performance @cmt @CountryMusic @ACMawards @eltonofficial #RocketMan @djgeetv pic.twitter.com/hoOysWDS1U